 You may also find it helpful to advise your employees of the new arrangements, as they will now be accessing their PAYG information via the MyGov website.
 The ATO has created a resource on STP for Employees.

-What do I do if I have more questions on Single Touch Payroll?
+What do I do if I have more questions on Single Touch Payroll in online accounting?

 The ATO website has lots of helpful information.
 You can also contact the Saasu Customer Experience Team via firstname.lastname@example.org if you have any questions about how this affects your particular Saasu payroll setup.